 LMS Types Comparison

 LMS types are differentiated by 2 main criteria: licensing type and deployment type.

-From licensing type perspective there are 2 types of LMS: Proprietary and Open Source software.
+From the licensing type perspective there are 2 types of LMS: Proprietary and Open Source software.

 - Open source LMSs, on the contrary, work under the terms of the GNU General Public License.
-The licence is intended to guarantee freedom to share and change the programme and ensures that it is free for all users.
+The license is intended to guarantee freedom to share and change the programme and ensures that it is free for all users.

-From deployment method perspective there are also 2 types of LMS: On-premise and Cloud LMS.
+From the deployment method perspective there are also 2 types of LMS: On-premise and Cloud LMS.

 - On-Premise Learning Management Systems are most of the time enterprise products hosted on the company’s own server.
 They are traditionally more expensive, but their price can be justified by the fact that they offer more customization and individualization than any other type, and they tackle scalability issues.
 Most of them can be integrated with other locally hosted products.

 - Cloud-hosted LMSs are probably the most popular option among companies looking for streamlined and cost-effective training.
 They are hosted on the Internet and accessed by logging on the vendors’ site, which is exactly where all communication and training take place.
 Due to the fact that there are no implementation and maintenance costs, they are ranked as the least expensive solutions for online training.

 So what type of LMS would suit you best?

 LMS Comparison - The Logic

 When you enter the market of learning management systems, it is critical to compare and contrast all the options, services, and features available.

 "Elearningindustry" defines 99 criteria and features for an LMS.
 We’ve combined them with the most discussed features and other portals’ review characteristics to define more general groups and subgroups of main categories.